Eligibility for parking permits

 Students must have 59 or more units on record at Westmont to be eligible for the Regular permit (aka junior/senior permit).

 Returning and new students (transfers, consortium visitors) who do not have 59 or more units on record, but have attended college for the requisite number of semesters, may contact Housing for assitance with eligibility.
+Juniors and seniors are prohibited from using their eligibility to obtain permits for sophomores or first-years.

 Students must have 26 or more units on record to be eligible for the Soph permit.
 Transfer students should contact Housing in June to request assistance with eligibility, since they may not have the requisite number of units on record to be eligible during the online process.
 The number of Soph permits is limited, and starting July 1 the number of available permits will be exhausted quickly.
+Sophomores are prohibited from having juniors or seniors obtain permits on their behalf.

 Any upper class student (i.e. sophomore, junior or senior) may request a temporary permit from the Housing Office, but medically-related requests are not handled by the Housing Office.
 A student with a medical need should contact the Campus Health Center to meet with the doctor.
 The Campus Health Center has transportation options available, and can issue temporary parking permits for students with their own vehicles.
 For long-term medical needs, the campus doctor may authorize issuance of a full-semester permit from the Housing Office.